CY83R-3X71NC710N/distracting-websites/README.md

 # My Take On Existing Tools
 They are not effective considering the adaptable nature of websites, however, with the rise of AI this can be resolved.

+# What could a tool like this do?:

+A tool like this that combines both browser blocking functionality (websites) and app blocking functionality (TBD) would be game-changing for productivity both in schools, the workplace, and overall more healthy use of computers in an information-overloaded society, having the AI determine what is useful for the given task and blocking what is not is not just a tool at this point.
+It is freedom to have Computers be your asset not your liablity.